gchure/phd/src/chapter_02/section_06_methods.md

-# Methods
+## Methods

-## Bacterial Strains and DNA Constructs
+### Bacterial Strains and DNA Constructs

 All strains used in these experiments were derived from *E. coli* K12 MG1655 with the *lac* operon removed, adapted from those created and described in @garcia2011.
-Briefly, the operator variants and YFP reporter gene were cloned into a pZS25 background which contains a *lacUV5* promoter that drives expression as is shown schematically in Fig. @fig:states_weights.
+Briefly, the operator variants and YFP reporter gene were cloned into a pZS25 background which contains a *lacUV5* promoter that drives expression as is shown schematically in  @Fig:states_weights.
 These constructs carried a kanamycin resistance gene and were integrated into the *galK* locus of the chromosome using $\lambda$ Red recombineering @sharan2009.
 The *lacI* gene was constitutively expressed via a P$_\text{LtetO-1}$ promoter [@lutz1997], with ribosomal binding site mutations made to vary the LacI copy number as described in @salis2009a using site-directed mutagenesis (Quickchange II; Stratagene), with further details in @garcia2011.
-These *lacI constructs carried a chloramphenicol resistance gene and were integrated into the *ybcN* locus of the chromosome.
+These *lacI* constructs carried a chloramphenicol resistance gene and were integrated into the *ybcN* locus of the chromosome.
 Final strain construction was achieved by performing repeated P1 transduction [@thomason2007]  of the different operator and